josephjaniga/ino/README.md

     boards                Lists the attached boards
-    select <boardNumber>  Select a board to set as the active board compile               Compile a sketch for the active board upload                Upload a sketch to the active board
+    select <boardNumber>  Select a board to set as the active board compile [sketch]      Compile a sketch for the active board.
+If no sketch path is provided will attempt to use the current working directory.
+    upload [sketch]       Upload a sketch to the active board.
+If no sketch path is provided will attempt to use the current working d irectory.

 ```